odoo/documentation/content/developer/howtos/upgrade_custom_db.rst

 ==============

 Before working on an upgraded test database, we recommend to make the custom developments work on an empty database in the targeted version of your upgrade.
-This ensures that the customization is compatible with the new version of Odoo, allows to analyse how does it behave and interact with the new features, and guarantees that they will not cause any issue when upgrading the database.
+This ensures that the customization is compatible with the new version of Odoo, allows to analyze how it behaves and interacts with the new features, and guarantees that they will not cause any issues when upgrading the database.

-Making the custom modules work in an empty database also helps avoiding changes and wrong configurations that might be present on the production database (like studio customization, customized website pages, email templates or translations).
+Making the custom modules work in an empty database also helps avoid changes and wrong configurations that might be present in the production database (like studio customization, customized website pages, email templates or translations).
 They are not intrinsically related to the custom modules and that can raise unwanted issues in this stage of the upgraded process.

 To make custom modules work on an empty database we advise to follow these steps:

-- :ref:`upgrade_custom/empty_database/modules_installable`
+#. :ref:`upgrade_custom/empty_database/modules_installable`
-- :ref:`upgrade_custom/empty_database/test_fixes`
+#. :ref:`upgrade_custom/empty_database/test_fixes`
-- :ref:`upgrade_custom/empty_database/clean_code`
+#. :ref:`upgrade_custom/empty_database/clean_code`
-- :ref:`Make standard tests run successfully <upgrade_custom/empty_database/standard_test>`
+#. :ref:`Make standard tests run successfully <upgrade_custom/empty_database/standard_test>`

 .. _upgrade_custom/empty_database/modules_installable: